 The responsibilities of the VSP(N) are to:

-- advise the Minister of Defence on proposals for NPW visits
+- advise the Minister for Defence on proposals for nuclear-powered vessel visits

-- develop and maintain procedures related to NPW visits
+- develop and maintain procedures related to nuclear-powered vessel visits

-- oversee the implementation of specific arrangements, especially safety requirements, for visits by NPWs.
+- oversee the implementation of specific arrangements, especially safety requirements, for visits by nuclear-powered vessels

-The Australian planning covering visits by visiting nuclear powered vessels is detailed in OPSMAN1.
-OPSMAN1 provides detailed information on the conditions, procedures and the responsibilities for the visits by nuclear-powered vessels to Australian ports.
-Visits are only permitted to Australian ports, which have been assessed and approved as suitable in terms of strict Australian environmental and safety criteria.
-Conditions of entry to Australian ports by visiting NPW have been established by the Australian Government.
-In the event of a reactor-based accident, procedures are in place to ensure the early removal of the damaged vessel from the port, thus removing the radiation source term.
+OPSMAN1 provides detailed information on the conditions, procedures, and the responsibilities for the visits by nuclear-powered vessels to Australian ports.
+Visits are only permitted to Australian ports that have been assessed and approved as suitable in terms of strict environmental and safety criteria.
+Conditions of entry to Australian ports by visiting nuclear-powered vessels have been established by the Australian Government.
+In the event of a reactor-based incident, procedures are in place to remove the affected vessel from the port'

-ARPANSA, the Australian Nuclear Science and Technology Organisation (ANSTO) and the Australian Defence Forces (ADF) are the main Commonwealth agencies providing radiological support to the emergency plans.
-The coordination of the Australian Government response is the responsibility of Emergency Management Australia (EMA).
+ARPANSA, the Australian Nuclear Science and Technology Organisation (ANSTO) and the Australian Defence Force are the main Commonwealth agencies providing radiological support to the emergency plans.

-The immediate monitoring response to a NPW accident is provided by local Radiation Monitoring Groups, comprising State radiation health, emergency services personal or navy reservists under the direction of an ANSTO health physicist.
-ARPANSA provides TLD monitors, analyses marine samples and in event of a NPW accident it would provide additional teams and the Commonwealth Technical Advisor to support the State response through the COMDISPLAN.
+The immediate monitoring response to a nuclear-powered vessel incident is provided by local Radiation Monitoring Groups, comprising State radiation health, emergency services personal or navy reservists under the direction of an ANSTO health physicist.
+ARPANSA provides the early warning system, personal radiation monitors and analyses marine samples.
+In the event of a nuclear-powered vessel incident, ARPANSA may be also requested to provide additional teams and the Commonwealth Technical Advisor to support the State response through the Commonwealth Disaster Plan.

-The objectives for the conduct of emergency radiation monitoring for NPW visits are to:
+The objectives for the conduct of emergency radiation monitoring for nuclear-powered vessel visits are to:

 - provide accurate and timely data on the level and degree of hazards resulting from the release